 Brake Rotors and drums get rusty when sitting idle and this causes brakes to stick, often they’ll need to be dismantled in order to release them.

-When parking your classic, try and do so when it’s dry, obviously the rain causes more corrosion to form.
-Never park her up with the park brake on, this will often stick on, which is a real pain in ass.
+When parking your classic, try and do so when it’s dry, obviously, the rain causes more corrosion to form.
+Never park her up with the parking brake on, this will often stick on, which is a real pain in the ass.

 Brake lines and hoses will need your full attention, they need to be examined very carefully.
 Rot will start usually at body clips or at a bend in the brake line.
 Use a brake line inspection tool to test them, if they look rusty, just change them out.
 Same for the flexi brake hoses.

 Your brake fluid will need to be changed every four years.
 Brake fluid attracts moisture and that can cause corrosion inside the brake system.

 Old brake fluid can be cause of a spongy brake pedal.
 If your fluid is low it could be a leak or your pads may be worn down.
 Your fluid type will be marked on the cap of your brake reservoir and fluid types shouldn’t be mixed but if you’re really stuck, it’s Okay.
 Check out the brake tools I use here on the Brake repair tools page.

 You can mix DOT 3, DOT 4, and DOT 5.1.
 BUT DO NOT MIX DOT 5 WITH ANY OF THEM.